annewbarry/running_rivalries/README.md

 The population mean finish times for women in New York Road Runners races are slower than those of men ages 40-59, but faster than those for men 60-64.
 This study can be improved by taking data from other distances as well.

 ## Questions and Further Study
 My study aimed to adress the abilities of men and women but only could measure performance, specifically the performance of people who are interested in road races.
 Competitive spirit contributes to performance and it was impossible to control for in my project.
-I would like to study what motivates men and women to run, as I believe I would find competitive people in both genders and also find that women are more likely to sign up for races even if just for the social and fitness aspect, which brings the average time down.
+I would like to study what motivates men and women to run, as I believe I would find competitive people in both genders and also find that women are more likely to sign up for races even if just for the social and fitness aspect, which increases the average time.

 With any study like this I implpore the reader to take this data just for what they are: averages.
 Your next training partner could be someone from a demographic you'd never expect.
 The running world is one of cold, hard numbers and it's wonderful that we have a sport where an individual's results can speak for themselves.